jgaffud2024/jgaffud2024/README.md

 - 👋 Hi, I’m @jgaffud2024
-- 👀 I’m interested in ... software developmey
+- 👀 I’m interested in ... software development
 - 🌱 I’m currently learning ...
 Javascript Frameworks
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...